 From a digital footprint perspective these two individuals may appear to be of equal risk, but to protect your business, you must distinguish the authentic new user from the malicious actor.
 You don’t want to leave a wide-open door for fraudsters to attack your businesses, of course, but at the same time, it is also not prudent to simply block any users who appear to have no digital history.

 In many parts of the world, internet access has spread far and wide.
 Having access to digital channels promotes financial inclusion and breaks down the barriers of economic stratification.
 The person who is new to the internet should be given a chance to participate in the digital economy and the upward mobility that comes with it.

 So what are online merchants to do with this bedeviling conundrum?

 That’s why Arkose Labs has created a new protection feature called “Welcome To The Internet”.
-It’s designed to detect and root out fraudsters using automated attacks, while still easily enabling those who are digital newbies to be able to access and purchase from online retailers, open bank accounts, send and receive payments, and all the other conveniences the modern digital world allows for.
+It’s designed to detect and root out digital criminals using automated attacks, while still easily enabling those who are digital newbies to be able to access and purchase from online retailers, open bank accounts, send and receive payments, and all the other conveniences the modern digital world allows for.

 A Friendly Greeting